Jayjeet1013/Bet-Your-Eth/README.md

-# Bet Your Eth
-It is play to earn game.
-If you win you get ethereum.
+A betting game where you bet your ethereum.